better-ecosystem/better-starlight/docs/index.md

 features:
   - title: Lightweight
-    details: Starlight can run applications and commands in sigle app
+    details: Starlight can run applications and commands in a single app
   - title: Blazing fast
-    details: Written in rust for best performance
+    details: Written in Rust for best performance
-  - title: Customizeable
+  - title: Customizable
-    details: Starlight uses gtk-css to customize the widgets
+    details: Starlight uses GTK CSS to customize the widgets
 ---

 <style>